-To date, our operations have been financed primarily through the public issuance of common stock, sale of convertible preferred stock, and proceeds from our collaboration and license agreements.
-At June 30, 2018, we had cash, cash equivalents and marketable securities of \$305.9 million.
-We believe that our available cash, cash equivalents and marketable securities and anticipated funding from our collaboration agreements will be sufficient to fund our planned operations through 2020.
+To date, our operations have been financed primarily through the public issuance of common stock, sale of convertible preferred stock and proceeds from our collaboration and license agreements.
+At March 31, 2019, we had cash, cash equivalents and marketable securities of \$266.9 million.
+We believe that our available cash, cash equivalents and marketable securities will be sufficient to fund our planned operations into 2022.
 We have based our cash sufficiency estimate on assumptions that may prove to be incorrect.
 If our assumptions prove to be incorrect, we could consume our available capital resources sooner than we currently expect or in excess of amounts that we currently expect, which could adversely affect our development activities.

-In August 2017, we entered into an "at-the-market" sales agreement, or the 2017 Sales Agreement, with Cowen and Company, LLC, or Cowen, through which we may offer and sell shares of our common stock having an aggregate offering price of up to \$100.0 million through Cowen, acting as sales agent.
+In August 2017, we entered into an "at-the-market" sales agreement, as amended in February 2019, or the 2017 Sales Agreement, with Cowen and Company, LLC, or Cowen, through which we may offer and sell shares of our common stock having an aggregate offering price of up to \$100.0 million through Cowen, acting as sales agent.
 We agreed to pay Cowen a commission of up to 3% of the gross proceeds of sales made through the arrangement.
-There were no sales of shares of common stock pursuant to the 2017 Sales Agreement during the three and six months ended June 30, 2018.
-As of June 30, 2018, we had an aggregate of \$81.5 million remaining for future sales under the 2017 Sales Agreement, subject to the continued effectiveness of our shelf registration statement on Form S-3 (Registration No. 333-211063) or an effective replacement shelf registration statement.
+There were no sales of shares of common stock pursuant to the 2017 Sales Agreement during the three months ended March 31, 2019.
+As of March 31, 2019, we had an aggregate of \$81.5 million remaining for future sales under the 2017 Sales Agreement, subject to the continued effectiveness of our shelf registration statement on Form S-3 (Registration No. 333-219639) or an effective replacement shelf registration statement.

-Our primary uses of capital are, and we expect will continue to be, compensation and related expenses, clinical development costs including manufacturing, and other research and development services, laboratory and related supplies and legal and other professional services.
+Our primary uses of capital are, and we expect will continue to be, compensation and related expenses, clinical, development costs including manufacturing, and other research and development services, laboratory and related supplies and legal and other professional services.
 Cash used to fund operating expenses is impacted by the timing of when we pay expenses, as reflected in the change in our outstanding accounts payable and accrued expenses.
 We expect to incur substantial expenditures in the foreseeable future for the development, manufacturing and potential commercialization of our product candidates.

 We plan to continue to fund our operations and capital funding needs through equity and/or debt financing and potential milestones from existing collaboration agreements.
-We may also consider entering into additional collaboration arrangements or selectively partnering for clinical development and commercialization.
+We may also consider entering into additional collaboration arrangements or selectively partnering for clinical development and commercialization or outlicensing non-core assets.
 In addition, we expect to continue to opportunistically seek access to the equity capital markets to support our development efforts and operations.
 The sale of additional equity would result in additional dilution to our stockholders.
 The incurrence of debt financing would result in debt service obligations and the instruments governing such debt could provide for operating and financing covenants that would restrict our operations.
 To the extent that we raise additional funds through collaboration or partnering arrangements, we may be required to relinquish some of our rights to our technologies or rights to market and sell our products in certain geographies, grant licenses on terms that are not favorable to us, or issue equity that may be substantially dilutive to our stockholders.
 If we are not able to secure adequate additional funding, we may be forced to make reductions in spending, extend payment terms with suppliers, liquidate assets where possible and/or suspend or curtail planned programs.
-Any of these actions could harm our business, results of operations, financial condition and future prospects.
+Any of these actions could harm our business, financial condition and results of operations.